argonne-lcf/dlio_benchmark/docs/source/config.rst

 .. note::

 TensorFlow and PyTorch behave differently for some parameters.
-For ``read_threads``, tensorflow does not support ``read_threads=0``, but pytorch does, in which case, the main thread will be doing data loader and no overlap between I/O and compute.
+For ``read_threads``, tensorflow does not support ``read_threads=0``, but pytorch does, in which case, the main thread will be doing data loading and no overlap between I/O and compute.

 For pytorch, ``prefetch_size`` is set to be 0, it will be changed to 2.
 In other words, the default value for ``prefetch_size`` in pytorch is 2.